 After you've added the solution and a check is completed, summary information for focus areas is shown on the AD Health Check dashboard for the infrastructure in your environment.
 The following sections describe how to use the information on the AD Health Check dashboard, where you can view and then take recommended actions for your Active Directory server infrastructure.

-The Active Directory Health Check solution requires a supported version of .NET Framework 4.5.2 or above installed on each computer that has the Microsoft Monitoring Agent (MMA) installed.
-The MMA agent is used by System Center 2016 - Operations Manager and Operations Manager 2012 R2, and Azure Monitor.
+The Active Directory Health Check solution requires a supported version of .NET Framework 4.5.2 or above installed on each computer that has the Log Analytics agent for Windows (also referred to as the Microsoft Monitoring Agent (MMA)) installed.
+The agent is used by System Center 2016 - Operations Manager, Operations Manager 2012 R2, and Azure Monitor.

 The solution supports domain controllers running Windows Server 2008 and 2008 R2, Windows Server 2012 and 2012 R2, and Windows Server 2016.

 A Log Analytics workspace to add the Active Directory Health Check solution from the Azure marketplace in the Azure portal.
-There is no further configuration required.
+There is no additional configuration required.

 After you've added the solution, the AdvisorAssessment.exe file is added to servers with agents.
 Configuration data is read and then sent to Azure Monitor in the cloud for processing.
 Logic is applied to the received data and the cloud service records the data.

-To perform the health check against your domain controllers that are members of the domain to be evaluated, they require an agent and connectivity to Azure Monitor using one of the following supported methods:
+To perform the health check against your domain controllers that are members of the domain to be evaluated, each domain controller in that domain requires an agent and connectivity to Azure Monitor using one of the following supported methods:

-- Install the Microsoft Monitoring Agent (MMA) if the domain controller is not already monitored by System Center 2016 - Operations Manager or Operations Manager 2012 R2.
+- Install the Log Analytics agent for Windows if the domain controller is not already monitored by System Center 2016 - Operations Manager or Operations Manager 2012 R2.

 - If it is monitored with System Center 2016 - Operations Manager or Operations Manager 2012 R2 and the management group is not integrated with Azure Monitor, the domain controller can be multi-homed with Azure Monitor to collect data and forward to the service and still be monitored by Operations Manager.